IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 Step 2: Ovulation induction

 As the IVF cycle starts synthetic hormones are induced to stimulate the ovaries for producing multiple eggs.
-Several eggs are required for succesful IVF as a large number of eggs may fail to fertilize or develop normally after fertilization.
+Several eggs are required for successful IVF as a large number of eggs may fail to fertilize or develop normally after fertilization.

 - A doctor might inject you with a drug containing follicle-stimulating hormone (FSH), luteinizing hormone (LH), or both for ovary stimulation.